Mohammed-islam0907/learning-devops/Docker/README.md

     - Imagine new developer joins team
     - Instead of spending time setting up environment, they can clone the repository and they will have the same environment

+---

+## Docker Registries

+- **Docker Registry is a system for storing and sharing Docker images**
+- **Public Registry** - Place to share images to the world
+- **Private Registries** e.g. AWS ECR - secure, restricted images

+## Importance of Docker Registries in DevOps

+1. Streamline Deoplment process - once stored in registry, they can be easily accessed and deployed
+2. Enhance collaboration - everyone has access to same resources
+3. Ensures Consitency - same image used in devolping, testing and production